Tom Ripley: Adaptations

-Of the Ripley portrayals that Highsmith saw in her lifetime, she praised Delon's performance in Purple Noon as "excellent" and described Jonathan Kent as "perfect".
-She initially disliked Hopper's Ripley in The American Friend, but changed her mind after seeing the film a second time, feeling that he had captured the essence of the character.

-In Joanna Murray Smith's 2014 play, Switzerland, Tom Ripley comes to life and visits Highsmith planning to kill her.
-In the 2014 Sydney Theatre Company premiere production, he was portrayed by Eamon Farren.

 In 2015, The Hollywood Reporter announced that a group of production companies were planning a television series based on the novels.
-The following year, Deadline Hollywood announced that the series will be written by Neil Cross, having been in development at Endemol Shine Studios for over a year.
+The following year, Deadline Hollywood announced that the series would be written by Neil Cross, having been in development at Endemol Shine Studios for over a year.
 In 2019, the show was ordered to series at Showtime, with actor Andrew Scott playing the lead role and writer-director Steven Zaillian replacing Cross.
+In 2023, the series had moved to Netflix now simply titled Ripley.
+The series premiered in April 2024, with Scott receiving critical praise and a nomination for the Primetime Emmy Award for Outstanding Lead Actor in a Limited or Anthology Series or Movie for his performance as Ripley.